Adjust's attribution methods

 - Operating system version (for example, 7.1.2)

 - User agent (e.g., browser and operating system)

-Since some of these details can change (e.g., IP address), device fingerprinting is most reliable over short time periods.
+Since some of these details can change (e.g., IP address), probabilistic matching is most reliable over short time periods.
 Adjust only attributes a click or impression if all of these details match with the install.

 Reattribution is when an inactive user engages with a retargeting campaign, returns to your app, and gets assigned a new attribution source in Adjust.
 We reattribute users through clicks, deeplink reattribution, and impressions.